Harcum History, Family Crest & Coats of Arms

-Anglo-Saxon culture.
-The name comes from when they lived in Holcombe, a very common place-name found in various locations throughout England.
-There are Holcombes in Devon, Dorset, Gloucestershire, Lancashire, Oxfordshire, and Somerset.
-The place-name is derived from the Old English elements hol, which means deep or hollow, and cumb, which means valley.
+The ancestors of the Harcum surname lived among the ancient Anglo-Saxon culture.
+The name comes from when they lived in Holcombe, in Devon, Dorset, Gloucestershire, Lancashire, Oxfordshire, and Somerset.
+The place-name is derived from the Old English elements hol, which means "deep" or "hollow," and cumb, which means "valley."
 The place-name taken as a whole means "deep hollow valley."

 Early Origins of the Harcum family

 The surname Harcum was first found in Devon where Holcombe Rogus is listed in the Domesday Book of 1086.
 Rogo held the manor in 1086.

 From this earliest reference, the Testa de Nevill, sive Liber Feodorum, temp.
 Henry III-Edward I. listed Henry de Holecoumbe, Devon, Henry III-Edward I. Later the Hundrodorum Rolls of 1273 listed: John de Holecumbe, Somerset, Geoffrey de Holecumb, Oxfordshire, and Simon de Holecumb, Oxfordshire.

 The source Old English Bynames listed Brihtmer at Holacumbe c.1100-30 and Adam de Holecumb was listed in the Assize Rolls of Somerset in 1256.

 Early History of the Harcum family

 This web page shows only a small excerpt of our Harcum research.
 Another 79 words (6 lines of text) covering the years 1301, 1525, 1690, 1750, 1690, 1706, 1708, 1707 and 1750 are included under the topic Early Harcum History in all our PDF Extended History products and printed products wherever possible.